 What do you know about CO?

-Our survey results uncover the surprising lack of information homeowners have about the dangers of carbon monoxide:
+Our survey results uncover the alarming lack of information homeowners have about the hazards of carbon monoxide:

 - More than half of homeowners (54%) don’t know that the clothes dryer may be a source of carbon monoxide; 25% don’t know that that fireplace also can be a source.
 Other likely sources include gas water heaters, gas ranges, charcoal grills, gas space heaters and wood burning stoves.